Frequently Asked Questions

 A. The CAS Customer Center is the central source for all inquiries.
 They can assist with general questions about CAS products and services, account setup and status, billing information, obtaining user documentation, and they can assist in developing search strategies when using CAS products.

-Operating hours for the CAS Customer Center are 8am – 6pm US Eastern Time, (Monday-Friday)
+Operating hours for the CAS Customer Center are 8am – 12 midnight Monday through Friday (US Eastern Time)

 Q. What is a CAS Registry Number®